Posted Mar 23, 2020 (updated 8.17.21)

 Any patient with fever and respiratory symptoms, regardless of travel history, will be provided a mask to wear, be placed in their own room promptly, and evaluated by essential health care providers wearing appropriate personal protective equipment.
 Throughout labor and delivery, you will be asked to wear a surgical mask at the time of delivery to decrease potential exposure of the newborn, healthcare personnel, and other labor and delivery patients to infection.
 To limit possible exposures, no visitors are allowed.
 For more information about the companion policy, please see: https://www.uclahealth.org/coronavirus

-One healthy support person (spouse, partner, doula, etc.) may attend the labor and delivery and remain for the duration of the patient’s stay.
+One healthy support person (spouse, partner, etc.) may attend the labor and delivery and remain for the duration of the patient’s stay.
 A doula can be present for labor and delivery only.
 Healthy visitors will be educated to clean hands with soap and water or alcohol-based hand sanitizer before and after touching the patient or the newborn.
 Nurses will screen all visitors for signs/symptoms of fever and respiratory illness.
 A visitor with febrile respiratory symptoms will not be allowed to be the support person for a laboring mother.
 Unfortunately, during this pandemic, and to limit possible exposures, visitors will be restricted from postpartum and nursery.
 For more detailed information: COVID-19 Coronavirus visitor policy >

 If you have confirmed or probable COVID-19, you will likely be moved during the postpartum period to a negative pressure room to prevent potential spread of infection.
 If you have suspected COVID-19, you will be in a routine postpartum room with the door closed.
 Transmission of COVID-19 after birth via contact with infectious respiratory secretions remains a concern, but this is based on limited data.
 It is unknown whether newborns with COVID-19 are at increased risk for severe complications, therefore the risks and benefits of temporary separation of you and your baby should be discussed with your healthcare team.